AravindhVishnu/Collection-of-useful-scripts/README.md

 - StoreComputerInfo.ps1: Store computer info in a text file which is created in the same folder as this script is placed in.

-Instructions: Move the Powershell script to a suitable folder.
+Instructions: Start Powershell console as an administrator.
+Move the Powershell script to a suitable folder.

 Create a text file which contains detailed computer information: powershell -ExecutionPolicy Bypass -File PathToTheScript